The Best Restaurants in Scottsdale

 Go to: Zuzu in the Hotel Valley Ho

 Little has changed about Zinc Bistro in its two decades, and for good reason.
 At this authentic French bistro, co-owners Matt Carter and Terry Ellisor (both of The Mission and Fat Ox), strike all the right notes.
-Sit on the wrap-around patio and imagine Kierland Commons is Boulevard Saint-Germain (it takes couple glasses of Champagne for this to work), or head through the restaurant to the secluded garden patio.
-Then dig into Carter’s classic escargot bourguignon, chateaubriand for two, soul-satisfying bouillabaisse or a traditional onion soup with bubbling Gruyere.
+Sit on the wrap-around patio and imagine Kierland Commons is Boulevard Saint-Germain (it takes a couple glasses of Champagne for this to work), or head through the restaurant to the secluded garden patio.
+Then dig into Carter’s classic French omelette, chateaubriand for two, soul-satisfying bouillabaisse or a traditional onion soup with bubbling Gruyere.
 Snag a seat at the raw bar and you’ll be singing oui, oui, oui all the way home.

 Go to: Zinc Bistro